AmirShkolnik/DivingCenter/README.md

 ## Acknowledgements

-- My mentor, Antonio Rodriguez, for his guidance and encouragement.
 - My Code Institute class facilitator, Kristyna Wach, for her cheerful motivation and encouragement.
 - Slack community for support and advice.
 - Stackoverflow community for information.